bil-bas/smash_and_grab/README.md

 Many thanks to:

-* Kaiserbill and SiliconEidolon for epic brainstorming sessions.
+* Michael Margerison and SiliconEidolon for epic brainstorming sessions.
-* Kaiserbill, SiliconEidolon and Tomislav Uzelac and for play-testing and feedback.
+* kyrylo, Michael Margerison, SiliconEidolon and Tomislav Uzelac and for play-testing and feedback.

 Third party tools and assets used
 ---------------------------------